Home » Articles » Kids » 6 fun succulent planters to make with the kids

 Desk planter

-Perfect for a teacher, librarian or office worker this desk planter is home-made with lots of love.
-Using a wodden box, make some drainage holes first.
-You’ll need a few wooden rulers, some wood glue and someone handy with a drop saw.
-Once you’ve cut the rulers, glue them onto the box and let dry.
+Perfect for a teacher, librarian, or office worker, this desk planter is made with love.
+Using a wooden box, make some drainage holes first.
+You’ll need a few wooden rulers, some wood glue, and someone handy with a drop saw.
+Once you’ve cut the rulers, glue them onto the box and let them dry.
 Fill your pot with soil and start planting your succulents.
 Spray every couple of days or water once a week.
 Remember succulents don’t like wet feet so make sure the water doesn’t pool in the box.
 Finish with coloured stones, and we also made these cute message pencils.

 fun-succulent-planters-gallery9